-Disability and Specific Educational Needs Policy - Researchers
+Disability and Specific Educational Needs Policy - Researchers / Students

-The EUI disability policy serves researchers who have long-term physical, mental or sensory impairments which in interaction with various barriers may hinder their full and effective participation within the EUI on an equal basis with others.
+The EUI disability policy serves researchers and students who have long-term physical, mental or sensory impairments which in interaction with various barriers may hinder their full and effective participation within the EUI on an equal basis with others.
 This includes, but not limited to: sensory impairments, learning disabilities, mental illness, dyslexia, severe disfigurements, cancer, HIV/Aids, progressive conditions even at an early stage, conditions which are characterized by a number of cumulative effects such as pain or fatigue and a past history of disability.

 Reasonable adjustment, disability and specific needs services will include: